cqueiroz-pivotal/Questrade-Development-Workshop/README.md

 (Luke) - need to create slides

-(Luke) - need to update acrchitecture for no cloud to .NET (talk about Steel toe)
+(Luke) - need to update architecture for no cloud to .NET (talk about Steel toe)

 - What are the goals of the system?
 - What principles and practices will we follow when building the services?